Jinwen-XU/ProjLib/README.md

 A collection of tools that help you write LaTeX document.
 With `PLtoolkit` loaded, you no longer need to set up the theorem environments nor configure the appropriate multilingual settings.

+1. `PLamssim.sty`
+    - Simulate some features of amsart
 1. `PLauthor.sty`
     - Enhanced author information block
 1. `PLdate.sty`